 Two great things about this soup: 1) It’s easy and quick 2) everyone adds their own Tabasco and soy sauce so it can be mild for the picky eaters and full of flavor for the adventurous.
 I adapted the recipe from More with Less Cookbook.
 Here’s what you’ll need: [Read more...]

 We had friends over a few weeks ago.
 It was very spontaneous and we went back and forth trying to decide whose house we would get together at.
 Turns out both my friend and I were thinking of making a spaghetti dish, because that’s what we had ingredients for.
 I’ll have to eat her version sometime.
-Here’s mine (actually a recipe my mom has made for years).
+Here’s my Baked Spaghetti recipe (actually a recipe my mom has made for years).

 You will impress the people you cook for when you serve them this dish.
 It has everything you could ever want: